-Membership and contribution revenues are recognized at the earlier of when received or when the donor declares an unconditional intent to contribute cash or other assets to UCS.
 Donor-restricted contributions (that is time, purpose restricted or both) are reported as increases in restricted net assets (with donor restrictions).
 Contributions without donor restrictions are reported as unrestricted (without donor restrictions).
 When a restriction expires through the passage of time or the meeting of purpose restrictions, restricted net assets (with donor restrictions) are reclassified to unrestricted net assets (without donor restrictions) and reported in the Statements of Activities as net assets released from restrictions.

-All memberships are contributors and such transactions are considered donative and thus have been accounted for as unrestricted contribution revenue (without donor restrictions).
+All memberships are considered donative and thus have been accounted for as unrestricted contribution revenue (without donor restrictions).